tlv-codes/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > 'xargs' allows you to create a script that iterates over basic input
+> > the below will create three files, named first, second, and third, in whatever directory the command is run from:

       example:
-      print echo 'one' 'two' 'three' | xargs touch
+      print echo 'first' 'second' 'third' | xargs touch

-> > the above will create three files, named one, two, and three, in whatever directory the command is run from.